etw0001/cse15l-lab-reports/labreport4.md

 **Keys pressed:**

 `git add L <tab> .j <tab>`
-* I accessed the command `git add ListExamples.java` quicker by using `<tab>` twice to autofill the `ListExamples.java` part.
+* I accessed the command `git add ListExamples.java` quicker by using `<tab>` twice to autofill the `ListExamples.java` part of it.
 This staged the changes for the next commit.

 `git commit -m "updated"`
 * This created a new commit that included those changes.